dionis/airflow_aws_data_pipeline/README.md

 1. Use an Airflow docker images for deploy the pipeline.
 For more information [check](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html).

-1. It is necessary a AWS user and obtain the access:
+1. It is necessary a AWS user and obtain the access key:

    - AWS_SECRET_ACCES_KEY
    - AWS_ACCESS_KEY_ID
    - AWS_DEFAULT_REGION

-    Get the IAM user values associated and copy in docker-compose environement variables
+    Get the IAM user values associated and copy in docker-compose.yaml environment variables

 1. Was created a S3 bucket for same user in AWS.
 You must create a S3 Bucket and defined the airflow variable AWS_S3_STORE_BUCKET_NAME.